scar45/omarchy-c64-theme/README.md

 # Commodore 64 Theme for Omarchy
 `omarchy-c64-theme`

 I adore the Commodore 64, and if you do too, you may enjoy this theme for Omarchy.
 It's a fully-featured, retro-style throwback to the days of the C64, with its iconic double-blue palette, and chonky fonts.
+Find more [screenshots here](./screenies/).

 ![C64 Omarchy Theme Screenshot](theme.png)